Speedmirage/GetRounded/README.md

 ## How to Run it?
 1. First, run [GetRounded](http://cpp.sh/2jsnn)
-2. Then, just enjoy it and have fun
+2. Then, just enjoy it and have fun!

 # [Return to Main Screen](https://speedmirage.github.io)